 Myth: People riding bikes are “avid cyclists”.

 Lance Armstrong is a “cyclist”…he gets paid (or used to get paid) to ride bikes fast.
 People riding bikes around Seattle are just that…people.
-Most people on bikes are just trying to get somewhere by choosing to use a bicycle for transportation.
-Just think of it this way…someone riding a bike is one less car on the road and one more seat on the bus that’s available to someone who needs to drive or use the bus.
-And also remember that the person you see riding a bike is someone’s son, daughter, father, mother, etc…they might even be your neighbor!
+Most people on bikes are just trying to get somewhere by choosing to use a bicycle for transportation or fitness or recreation.
+Just like people driving a car.
+Most adults using bikes also take buses, walk, and drive cars or trucks.
+Consider thinking of it this way…someone riding a bike is one less car on the road clogging traffic, and one more seat on the bus that’s available to someone who needs to drive or use the bus.
+And that the person you see riding a bike is someone’s son, daughter, father, or mother, and your neighbor!

 Myth: Gas taxes pay for our roads, and people riding bikes don’t pay their “fair share” to use the roads.

-Gas taxes contribute very little to the overall transportation budget.
-And most people who ride bikes have cars, so they pay for licensing and registration.
+Gas taxes contribute very little to the overall transportation budget for streets used by people on bicycles.
+And most adults who ride bikes have cars, so they pay for licensing and registration.
 You can read SDOT reports for yourself if you want to verify how road infrastructure is paid for.

 People who drive cars actually don’t pay their “fair share” for using the roads.
 There’s plenty of data showing that people who get around by bike, bus, etc, subsidize the cost for people to drive a car.
 Think about it for a minute: Do bikes damage the roads?
 Do bikes cause death and destruction?
 Do bikes pollute?